CLAIRE-Labo/python-ml-research-template/installation/docker-amd64/EPFL-runai-setup/README.md

 ### Examples

 We provide examples of how to use the template in the `submit-examples` directory.
-We use `submit` commands and not YAML files to specify job configurations because the RunAI API for kubernetes resources is still in alpha phase.
+We use `submit` commands and not YAML files to specify job configurations because the Run:ai API for kubernetes resources is still in alpha phase.

 ### Troubleshooting